 Aside from the fact that the arm position may be a little high in the picture, if you flipped the image 90 degrees, what would it look like?

 You probably see from the image below where this is going here – a plank.
 Great plank position and variations like the “hardstyle plank” are not only great prerequisites to getting into swings but also a great teaching tool for anyone struggling to understand what that lockout position should look and feel like.

 Checkpoint #2: Master the hinge

-The swing is powerful movement driven by the hips so it only makes sense to build strength in the hinge movement first.
-There is no magic number or ratio out there to say exactly when someone is ready, but a focus on building significant strength in eccentric and concentric hip hinge variations (like the RDL, staggered, RDL, etc) will go along way in the motor learning process.
+The swing is a powerful movement driven by the hips so it only makes sense to build strength in the hinge movement first.
+There is no magic number or ratio out there to say exactly when someone is ready, but a focus on building significant strength in eccentric and concentric hip hinge variations (like the RDL, staggered, RDL, etc) will go a long way in the motor learning process.

 Rapid speed is generally one of our last progressions in a movement pattern as we want to build up a base of strength prior to power training and the swing is no different.
 We want to make sure the body has the ability to stabilize the pelvis and spine so that when we start activating the stretch reflex (muscle spindles) that the posterior chain is strong enough to maintain control of all moving parts.